;

 Gain vital skills, build lasting relationships, and inspire and empower young people nationwide!

-We will have 30 openings for our 2024 class of Civic Program Instructors.
+We have 30 openings for our 2025 class of Civic Program Instructors.

 • Eligibility: This is a full-time position that is open to applicants who have graduated with a bachelor’s degree from a four-year college or university.